Domodan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 > 7. Winning is only half of it.
 Having fun is the other half
 > 8. Arrays are not pointers
 > 9. strcpy
-> 10. Triangles
-> 11. The problem of distinguishing prime numbers from composite numbers and of resolving the latter into their prime factors is known to be one of the most important and useful in arithmetic
-> 12. Numbers have life; they're not just symbols on paper
+> 10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers
+> 11. Don't hate the hacker, hate the code